 - Walk downstairs and mix psyllium husk, lemon and salt into a glass of water

-– Use bathroom and read for five minutes
+- Use the bathroom and read for five minute

 - Sit on corner sofa, open up laptop